What are the most common Tesla Model 3 Problems?

 The most popular car in the Tesla range is the Model 3 and it continues to be praised by the media and owners alike.
-It was named by Auto Express as the Premium Electric Car of the Year 2020.
-An accolade we think is well deserved as the Model 3 became the fastest selling car in Europe last year.
-Despite such high praise, there are common issues to watch out for, so we have compiled an extensive list along with possible fix’s.
+The Model 3 is the fastest selling car in Europe.
+Despite such high praise, there are common issues to watch out for, so we have compiled an extensive list along with possible fixes.

 18 Common Issues